proofengineering/proofengineering-doc/pitch/main.md

 We consider proof engineering in the context of proof assistants that satisfy the _de Bruijn criterion_ (@Barendregt2351):
 They produce proof terms that a small proof-checking kernel can verify.
-That is, we consider proof assistants like Coq, Isabelle/HOL, and Agda; we do not consider theorem provers and constraint solvers such as ACL2 and Z3 except when contributions carry over to these proof assistants.
+That is, we consider proof assistants like Coq, Isabelle/HOL, HOL Light, and Agda; we do not consider theorem provers and constraint solvers such as ACL2 and Z3 except when contributions carry over to these proof assistants.
 We focus on proof engineering for software verification, but consider contributions from formalized mathematics when relevant.